Waxford44/Strix-Halo-gfx1151-Forge-Guide/README.md

 🏗 Step 3: Install ROCm 7.12 Nightlies

 Standard ROCm versions don't yet fully support the gfx1151 architecture of the Strix Halo.
-We use the nightly builds to get the latest instructions.TheROCk is AMD's official next-generation stack, not a community fork.
-ROCm is at 7.2 as of writing this guide.
+We use the nightly builds to get the latest instructions.
+TheROCk is AMD's official next-generation stack, not a community fork.
+ROCm is at 7.2 as of writing this guide, but we need the 7.12 files.
 By using the Nightlies, the performance difference is dramatic.

 <pre>
 pip install --upgrade pip